MLZ is a cooperation between:

 Other components

-• horizontal collimators: 60’, 30’, 15’ before and 30’, 20’, 15’ after monochromator
+• Horizontal collimators: 60’, 30’, 15’ before and 30’, 20’, 15’ after monochromator

-• optional: vertically focusing neutron guides for hot neutrons
+• Optional: vertically focusing neutron guides for hot neutrons

-• acentric Eulerian cradle
+• Acentric Eulerian cradle for sample orientation

 Software